Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Functions.md

 # Commands

-Many common commands have convenience builders like `say`, `teleport`, etc.
+Many common commands have convenience builders like `say`, `teleport`, etc. See the [Commands](./commands) page for a comprehensive guide with examples.

 For example: